 Suarez scored 17 goals in all competitions in his first full season at the club, winning the League Cup, before reaching the 30 mark in an impressive campaign the following year.

-His finest season was his final one in a Liverpool shirt, Suarez hitting 31 goals in just 33 Premier League appearances as Brendan Rodgers’ side narrowly missed out on the league title.
+His finest season was his final one in a Liverpool shirt however, Suarez hitting 31 goals in just 33 Premier League appearances as Brendan Rodgers’ side narrowly missed out on the league title.

 His performances were rewarded with a PFA Player’s Player of the Year and FWA Footballer of the Year double, before joining Barcelona in a £75m deal in 2014.